Eunovo/ProjectJumga/README.md

 This class represents the dispatch riders.
 Only `admins` can add new riders.
 They get paid when they deliver orders assigned to them.
 They can **withdraw** their earnings at any time.
-Login to a sample rider accounts using these details.
+Login to sample rider accounts [here](https://pure-crag-32381.herokuapp.com/login/rider) using these details.
 Nigeria
 > email: rider@email.com
 > password: password